-Founded in 1995 by a consortium of industry leaders, the Marketing Research Institute International (MRII) is a not-for-profit organization with the mission of fulfilling the essential educational needs of people worldwide in the marketing research profession.
-In partnership with the University of Georgia, MRII is the driving force behind Principles of Market Research, Principles of Pharmaceutical Market Research, and the Principles of Pharmaceutical Marketing Research, the premier online certificate program in the industry.
+Founded in 1995 by a consortium of industry leaders, the Marketing Research Institute International (MRII) is a not-for-profit organization with the mission of fulfilling the essential educational needs of people worldwide in the market research profession.
+In partnership with the University of Georgia, MRII is the driving force behind Principles of Market Research, Principles of Pharmaceutical Market Research, and the Principles of Mobile Market Research, the premier online certificate program in the industry.

-Vision: Fulfilling continuing education needs of the marketing research profession worldwide
+Vision: Fulfilling continuing education needs of the market research profession worldwide

-Mission: To create, maintain and promote the most used essential continuing education programs for the marketing research profession
+Mission: To create, maintain and promote the most used essential continuing education programs for the market research profession

 A History of Service to the Industry

-The Marketing Research Institute International (MRII) is a non-profit institute devoted to fulfilling the core educational needs of people worldwide in the marketing research profession.
+The Marketing Research Institute International (MRII) is a non-profit institute devoted to fulfilling the core educational needs of people worldwide in the market research profession.

 In 1994, the Marketing Research Association (MRA) Board of Directors appointed a task force to determine the feasibility of creating a separate non-profit organization to create educational and training materials for the marketing and opinion research industry.
 This was fueled by a desire to create an independent study program based on the Marketing Research Core Body of Knowledge (MRCBOK©) developed by William Neal of SDR Consulting, Inc. and Dr. Malcom McNiven of the University of Georgia.
 Approval was given and funds allocation in 1995 to establish the Marketing Research Association.